DrosophilaGenomeEvolution/TrEMOLO/docs/assembly-correction.md

 Additional filters are:

 - `--min-mapq`, default `20`;
-- `--min-identity`, default `80` percent, computed from PAF matches/block size;
+- `--min-identity`, default `80` percent, computed from minimap2's PAF `dv` divergence tag (`de` is the second choice and matches/block the fallback);
 - `--max-anchor-overlap`, default `1000` bp;
 - `--chrom_regex`, default `.`, applied to query chromosome names.

+Alignment uses eight threads by default. `-g INT` or `--threads INT` changes the number passed to minimap2; the historical `-t INT` spelling remains an alias.
+This setting has no effect when an existing PAF is supplied.

 Secondary PAF alignments (`tp:A:S`) are rejected.
-Remaining candidates are selected deterministically, prioritizing anchors supporting the declared chromosome pair, then alignment length, MAPQ and identity.
+Remaining candidates are selected deterministically.
+The strongest anchor supporting each declared chromosome pair is protected so every destination remains represented; all other anchors are ranked by alignment length, MAPQ and identity regardless of whether they are intra- or interchromosomal.
+Consequently, a large supported translocation wins over a short repetitive hit on the expected chromosome.
 Query and reference overlaps above the configured limit are excluded.

 ## Planning and audit files